Calvert, Newfoundland and Labrador: Government

 Calvert is a local service district (LSD) that is governed by a committee responsible for the provision of certain services to the community.
 The chair of the LSD committee is Adrian Sullivan.

 Notable people

 Loyola Sullivan, the former provincial Minister of Finance and Member of the House of Assembly for Ferryland District, and former Canadian ambassador for Fisheries Conservation, is from Calvert.

+Joel Thomas Hynes, novelist and actor, is from Calvert.